OpenTermsArchive/contrib-versions/Amazon/Terms of Service.md

 **Notice and Procedure for Making Claims of Copyright Infringement**

-If you believe that your work has been copied in a way that constitutes copyright infringement, please submit your complaint using our online form.
+If you believe that your work has been copied in a way that constitutes copyright infringement, please submit your complaint using our online form form.
 We respond quickly to the concerns of rights owners about any alleged infringement.

 If you prefer to submit a report in writing, please provide us with this information: